Definition of Comedy

 There are five types of comedy in literature:

-This type of drama involves the theme of love leading to happy conclusion.
+Romantic comedy involves a theme of love leading to a happy conclusion.
 We find romantic comedy in Shakespearean plays and some Elizabethan contemporaries.
 These plays are concerned with idealized love affairs.
-It is a fact that the true love never runs smooth; however, love overcomes the difficulties and ends in a happy union.
+It is a fact that true love never runs smoothly; however, love overcomes difficulties and ends in a happy union.

 Comedy of Humors

-Ben Johnson is the first dramatist, who conceived and popularized this dramatic genre during late sixteenth century.
-The term humor derives from Latin word ‘humor’ that means liquid.
-It comes from a theory that human body has four liquids or humors, which include phelgm, blood, yellow bile and black bile.
-It explains that when human beings have balance of these humors in their bodies, they remain healthy.
+Ben Johnson is the first dramatist who conceived and popularized this dramatic genre during the late sixteenth century.
+The term humor derives from the Latin word humor, which means “liquid.”
+It comes from a theory that the human body has four liquids, or humors, which include phelgm, blood, yellow bile, and black bile.
+It explains that, when human beings have a balance of these humors in their bodies, they remain healthy.

 Comedy of Manners

 Sentimental drama contains both comedy and sentimental tragedy.
-It appears in literary circle due to reaction of middle class against obscenity and indecency of Restoration Comedy of Manners.
-This form gained popularity among the middle class audiences in eighteenth century.
-This drama incorporates scenes with extreme emotions evoking excessive pity.
+It appears in literary circles due to reaction of the middle class against obscenity and indecency of Restoration Comedy of Manners.
+This form, which incorporates scenes with extreme emotions evoking excessive pity, gained popularity among the middle class audiences in the eighteenth century.

 This dramatic genre contains both tragic and comedic elements.
-It blends both elements to lighten an overall mood of the play.
-Often, tragicomedy is a serious play ends happily.
+It blends both elements to lighten the overall mood of the play.
+Often, tragicomedy is a serious play that ends happily.

 Comedy Examples from Literature

-In his play, Every Man in His Humor, Ben Johnson brings comedy of humors.
-An overpowering suspicion and obsessed with his wife that she might be unfaithful to him, controls Kitely.
-Then, a country gull determines every decision of George Downright in order to understand the manners of gallant city.
+In his play Every Man in His Humor, Ben Johnson brings a comedy of humors.
+An overpowering suspicion of, and obsession with, his wife – that she might be unfaithful to him – controls Kitely.
+Then a country gull determines every decision of George Downright in order to understand the manners of the city gallant.
 Kno’well worried for moral development of his son, tries to spy on him.

 Sir Richard Steele’s play, The Conscious Lovers, is a best-known and popular sentimental comedy, which is like a melodrama.
 It characterizes extreme exaggeration, dealing with trials of its penniless leading role Indiana.
 The play ends happily with the discovery of Indiana as heiress.

 Shakespeare’s play, All’s Well that Ends Well, perfectly sums up tragic and comic elements.
-This tragicomedy play shows antics of low born but devoted Helena, who attempts to win the love of her lover, Bertram.
-She finally succeeds into marrying him though she decides not to accept him until wears family ring of her husband and bears him a child.
-She employs a great deal of trickery by disguising herself as Bertram’s another he is after and fakes her death.
+This tragicomedy play shows antics of low-born but devoted Helena, who attempts to win the love of her lover, Bertram.
+She finally succeeds in marrying him, though she decides not to accept him until she wears the family ring of her husband and bears him a child.
+She employs a great deal of trickery by disguising herself as Bertram’s other, and fakes her death.
 Bertram discovers her treachery at the end but realizes Helena did all that for him and expresses his love for her.

 Function of Comedy

-Comedy tends to bring humor and induce laughter in plays, films and theaters.
-The primary function of comedy is to amuse and entertain the audience, while it also portrays social institutions and persons as corrupt and ridicules them through satirizing, parodying and poking fun at their vices.
-By doing this, the authors expose foibles and follies of individuals and society by using comic elements.
+Comedy tends to bring humor and induce laughter in plays, films, and theaters.
+The primary function of comedy is to amuse and entertain the audience, while it also portrays social institutions and persons as corrupt, and ridicules them through satirizing, parodying, and poking fun at their vices.
+By doing this, authors expose foibles and follies of individuals and society by using comic elements.